|Others Who May be Eligible

 Death Due to a Service Related Injury.
 There is a $2,000 "burial allowance" for

 these veterans that may be used to cover some of the funeral director's expenses,

 the casket, and transportation to the cemetery.
 IF death occurred in a VA facility,

-Burial not in a national cemetery.
-There is a $300 "interment allowance," but it
+Burial not in a National Cemetery.
+There is a $300 "interment allowance," but

-is unlikely that will cover opening and closing or vault charges, let alone the cost of
+it is unlikely that will cover opening and closing or vault charges, let alone the cost

 probably have a setting fee.

-disability compensation.
-There is a $300 "burial allowance" which may be used
+Pension or Disability Compensation.
+There is a $300 "burial allowance" which

-to defray some of the usual funeral expenses.
-Although burial in a national
+may be used to defray some of the usual funeral expenses.
+Although burial in a

 responsibility of the family.
 Transportation to a national cemetery (not farther than